zhiwen-xdu/EventSAM/README.md

 ### Installation
 The code requires `python>=3.8`, as well as `pytorch>=1.7` and `torchvision>=0.8`.
 Please to install both PyTorch and TorchVision dependencies.

-Install EventSAM:
+Clone the repository locally:
 ```
 pip install git+https://github.com/happychenpipi/EventSAM.git
 ```
-and install with
+Install the packages:

 ```
+cd EventSAM
-cd EventSAM; pip install -e .
+pip install -r requirements.txt
 ```
-### Dataset
+### Data Preparation
-In this work, we collected a large-scale RGB-Event dataset for event-centric segmentation, from current available pixel-level aligned datasets ([VisEvent](https://sites.google.com/view/viseventtrack/) and [COESOT](https://github.com/Event-AHU/COESOT)), namely [RGBE-SEG].
+In this work, we collected a large-scale RGB-Event dataset for event-centric segmentation, from current available pixel-level aligned datasets ([VisEvent](https://sites.google.com/view/viseventtrack/) and [COESOT](https://github.com/Event-AHU/COESOT)), namely RGBE-SEG.
+Please download this dataset and put in ./data.

+## Training

+## Evaluation